hieuvp/learning-resources/modules.md

 calculator.add(2, 3);
 ```

-When Node invokes that `require()` function with a local file path as the function’s only argument, Node goes through the following sequence of steps:
+When invoking `require()` function with a local file path as the function's only argument, Node goes through the following sequence of steps:

 1. **Resolving**: To find the absolute path of the file.
 1. **Loading**: To determine the type of the file content.